wjdghks950/Style-Transformer-for-MSD/README.md

-# Style Transformer: Unpaired Text Style Transfer without Disentangled Latent Representation
+# Style Transformer for Expert-Laymen Style Transfer (on MSD Dataset)

-This folder contains the code for the paper [《Style Transformer: Unpaired Text Style Transfer without Disentangled Latent Representation》](https://arxiv.org/abs/1905.05621)
+This repository contains the codes for the paper [Style Transformer: Unpaired Text Style Transfer without Disentangled Latent Representation](https://arxiv.org/abs/1905.05621).

+The code has been revised to incorporate and train on the expert-laymen style transfer task dataset ([MSD dataset](https://aclanthology.org/2020.acl-main.100.pdf)).

+The following are the revisions made to the existing code base:
+1. Code refactoring to deal with each data instance and feature on a class-level (e.g., `MSDFeature`, `MSDExample`).
+2. Fine-tuned BERT-base model (`bert-base-uncased`) on the MSD training dataset to measure the **Style Accuracy** of the style-transferred sentence.
+This replaces the `fasttext` classifier originally used in the baseline code.
+3. Replaced `kenlm` with the `torch.exp(loss)` to calculate the perplexity of the generated sentence.

 ## Requirements

 pytorch >= 0.4.0
 torchtext >= 0.4.0
 nltk

-fasttext == 0.8.3

-kenlm

 ## Usage